UK’s leading dermatology, laser, aesthetic and skin treatments

-Acne scars can be stubborn and seemingly permanent, but there are proven effective treatments available to diminish the appearance of acne scarring (see ‘Treatments for acne scarring’ above).
+Acne scars can be stubborn and seemingly permanent, but there are proven effective acne scar treatments that diminish the appearance of acne scarring.
 The best treatment for your skin will depend on the type of acne scarring you have.
-Before you undergo any treatment, a dermatologist or skin expert should assess your acne scars and select the most appropriate treatment for you.
+Before you have treatment, a sk:n dermatologist, nurse or acne practitioner should assess your acne scars and select the most appropriate treatment for you.

 What Happens After Skin Tag Removal?

 There will be a small white scar where the skin tag has been removed.
-Other than that, complications are rare and you can go home as soon as your anaesthetic wears off.
+Otherwise, complications are rare and you can go home as soon as your anaesthetic wears off.

 What Results Will I See From Skin Tag Removal?